 Custom travel to Norway

-Norway is one of Europe's most spectacular countries: a kingdom stretched over 25,148 km of coastline, Europe's longest, with 1,190 fjords carved by glaciers 12,000 years ago.
-From Lindesnes (58°N) to North Cape (71°N) and Svalbard (78-81°N, 1,300 km from the pole), it spans 2,700 km of latitude.
-Eight UNESCO sites punctuate the territory: Geirangerfjord and Nærøyfjord (2005), Bergen Bryggen former Hanseatic post (1979), Røros mining town from 1644 (1980), Urnes stave church from 1130 (1979), Alta rock carvings (1985), Vegaøyan archipelago (2004), the Struve geodetic arc and the Rjukan-Notodden complex (2015).
-Oslo houses the Snøhetta Opera, the 2021 Munch Museum, and the Viking ships.
-Further north, Tromsø at 69°N is the world capital of northern lights, the Lofoten unfurl their 1,161-m granite peaks and red rorbu, and Svalbard hosts 3,000 polar bears.
-A constitutional kingdom since 1814, outside the EU but Schengen.
-Allow seven to fourteen days to combine fjords, Arctic, and Scandinavian cities — a destination designed bespoke, between design lodges and traditional rorbu.
+Norway is one of Europe's most spectacular countries: a kingdom stretched over 25,148 km of coastline, Europe's longest, with 1,190 fjords carved by glaciers.
+From Lindesnes (58°N) to North Cape (71°N) and Svalbard (78-81°N), it spans 2,700 km of latitude.
+Eight UNESCO sites punctuate the territory, including the Geiranger and Nærøy fjords (2005) and Bergen Bryggen, a former Hanseatic post.
+Oslo houses the Snøhetta Opera and the Munch Museum.
+Further north, Tromsø (69°N) is the world capital of northern lights, the Lofoten unfurl their 1,161-m granite peaks and red rorbu, and Svalbard hosts 3,000 polar bears.
+Allow seven to fourteen days to combine fjords, Arctic, and Scandinavian cities.

 Highlights